 Mekelle Medical Education Collaboration (MMEC)

-Since 2013, the MMEC has successfully provided enhanced obstetrics and gynecology education for students, residents and faculty at Mekelle University.
-For one week each summer, WFF Founder, Dr. Lewis Wall, and guest experts in Obstetrics and Gynecology, Urogynecology and additional specialties teach enhanced curriculum to benefit local medical professionals.
-Approximately 60-100 students, residents, faculty and visitors from other institutions attend each of the classes provided.
+In 2013, WFF began holding annual medical conferences at Mekelle University to provide enhanced obstetrics and gynecology education to students, residents and faculty at the university.
+For one week each summer, WFF Founder, Dr. Lewis Wall, and guest experts in Obstetrics and Gynecology, Urogynecology, and additional specialties teach enhanced curriculum to benefit local medical professionals.
+Approximately 80-100 students, residents, faculty and visitors from other institutions attend each of the classes provided.

-This program is a vital contributor to the OB-GYN residency program, which graduated its first five specialists in December 2016.
-All five graduates chose to stay on as Mekelle University faculty to increase the institution’s capacity to train future students and residents while providing patient care through the university’s Ayder Referral Hospital.
-The MMEC introduces numerous U.S. and International physicians to service in Ethiopia, some of whom remain engaged and make repeat trips.
-Guest lecturers in MMEC have included: WFF Board Members (Dr. Rahel Nardos, Dr. Theresa Spitznagle, Dr. Christopher Payne), Washington University in St. Louis faculty (Dr. Lewis Wall, Dr. Jerry Lowder, Dr. Christina Chu), University of Ghana faculty (Dr. Anyetei Lassey), and Internationally recognized experts (Dr. Jeannette M. Potts).
+This collaboration was a vital contributor to the Mekelle University OB-GYN residency program.
+In December 2016, the first five graduates chose to stay on as Mekelle University faculty to increase the institution’s capacity to train future students while also providing patient care through the university’s Ayder Referral Hospital.
+The MMEC introduced numerous U.S. and International physicians to service in Ethiopia, many of whom remain engaged and made repeat trips.
+Guest lecturers at the MMEC have included: WFF Board Members (Dr. Rahel Nardos, Dr. Christopher Payne, Dr. Holly Richter, Theresa Spitznagle, Dr. Lewis Wall), Washington University in St. Louis faculty (Dr. Christina Chu, Dr. Jonathan Green, Dr. Jerry Lowder, Dr. David Schmidt), University of Ghana faculty (Dr. Anyetei Lassey), and Internationally recognized experts (Dr. Linda Brubaker, Dr. Jeannette M. Potts).

 Urogynecology Fellowship Training Program

-In 2015, WFF launched the program in partnership with Mekelle University, Hamlin Fistula Ethiopia and Footsteps to Healing at Oregon Health & Science University.
-This is the first program of its kind in Ethiopia and is accredited through Mekelle University.
-This program aims to provide Urogynecology sub-specialty education comparable to Western standards with the goal of enabling graduates 1) to establish clinical centers of excellence to treat women with all types of urogynecologic disorders (not limited to fistula) and 2) to develop additional training centers for sub-specialists in urogynecology.
+In 2015 and in partnership with Mekelle University, Hamlin Fistula Ethiopia and Footsteps to Healing at Oregon Health & Science University (FH-OHSU), Ethiopia’s first Urogynecology Fellowship Program was launched.
+The program provides Urogynecology sub-specialty education comparable to Western standards with the goals of enabling graduates to 1) establish clinical centers of excellence to treat women with all types of urogynecologic disorders (not limited to fistula) and 2) develop additional training centers for sub-specialists in urogynecology.

-Urogynecology, also known as Female Pelvic Medicine and Reconstructive Surgery, is a specialty focused on the care of women with pelvic floor dysfunction such as incontinence (urinary and fecal leakage), prolapse (bulging or falling of the vaginal tissues), and pelvic pain.
-As the world progresses toward eliminating the most dire effects of traumatic childbirth, obstetric fistula and maternal mortality, we still have an epidemic of women suffering chronic effects.
-Pelvic organ prolapse, a bulging of pelvic organs like the uterus, bladder and bowel is primarily a childbirth-related injury associated with obstructed labor.
-A preliminary ongoing survey of three regions in Ethiopia estimates that 5,000 to 6,000 women have obstetric fistulas, while over 250,000 suffer from pelvic organ prolapse.
+Urogynecology, also known as Female Pelvic Medicine and Reconstructive Surgery, is a specialty focused on the care of women with pelvic floor dysfunction such as incontinence (urinary and fecal leakage), prolapse (bulging or falling of the vaginal tissues) and pelvic pain.

 Gestational Trophoblastic Disease (GTD) Center

-In 2015, WFF launched development of the GTD Center at the Ayder Referral Hospital/Mekelle University.
+In 2015, WFF launched development of a GTD Center at the Ayder Referral Hospital of Mekelle University.
 GTD is a group of conditions in which tumors grow inside a woman’s uterus (womb).
-Clinical data from Ayder Referral Hospital suggests that GTD is a relatively common problem in the surrounding Tigray region at 1 case per 110 deliveries — one of the highest rates in the world.
-In a recent worldwide survey, mortality for patients with GTD primarily treated at a GTD center — such as the Ayder Referral Hospital/Mekelle University GTD Center — was far lower than those who received treatment elsewhere.
-Patients’ mortality rates were 2.1% at a GTD center and 8% for those who received primary treatment elsewhere.
-The GTD Center in Ethiopia became fully operational in 2016, and the team was able to cure 65 of 66 women through their dedicated treatment at a GTD Center that first year.
-In year two, they anticipate treating 120 women with annual increases thereafter.
+Clinical data from Ayder Regional Referral Hospital suggests that GTD is a relatively common problem in the surrounding Tigray region at 1 case per 110 deliveries — one of the highest rates in the world.
+In a recent worldwide survey, mortality rates for patients primarily treated at a GTD center was far lower than rates for those who received treatment elsewhere.
+Patient mortality rates were 2.1% at a GTD center and 8% for those who received primary treatment elsewhere.
+The GTD Center in Ethiopia became fully operational in 2016, and the team was able to cure 65 of 66 women through their dedicated treatment that first year.
+The program became self-funded in 2020 with approximately 120 women treated annually.